Jeremy Clarkson: Engineering interests

 Clarkson is passionate about engineering, especially pioneering work.
 In Inventions That Changed the World Clarkson showcased the invention of the gun, computer, jet engine, telephone and television.
 He has previously criticised the engineering feats of the 20th century as merely improvements on the truly innovative inventions of the Industrial Revolution.
 He cites the lack of any source of alternative power for cars, other than by "small explosions".
 In Great Britons, as part of a public poll to find the greatest historical Briton, Clarkson was the chief supporter for Isambard Kingdom Brunel, a prominent engineer during the Industrial Revolution credited with numerous innovations.
 Despite this, he also has a passion for many modern examples of engineering.
 In Speed and Extreme Machines, Clarkson rides and showcases numerous vehicles and machinery.
 Clarkson was awarded an honorary degree from Brunel University on 12 September 2003, partly because of his work in popularising engineering, and partly because of his advocacy of Brunel.

 In his book I Know You Got Soul, he describes many machines that he believes possess a soul.
 He cited the Concorde crash as his inspiration, feeling a sadness for the demise of the machine as well as the passengers.
 Clarkson was a passenger on the last BA Concorde flight, on 24 October 2003.
-Paraphrasing Neil Armstrong he described the retirement of the fleet as "This is one small step for a man, but one huge leap backwards for mankind".
+Paraphrasing Neil Armstrong, he described the retirement of the fleet as "This is one small step for a man, but one huge leap backwards for mankind".

 He briefly acquired an English Electric Lightning F1A jet fighter XM172 former RAF Coltishall gate guard, which was installed in the front garden of his country home.
 The Lightning was subsequently removed on the orders of the local council, which "wouldn't believe my claim that it was a leaf blower", according to Clarkson on a Tiscali Motoring webchat.
-The whole affair was set up for his programme Speed, and the Lightning was returned to serving as gate guardian at Wycombe Air Park (formerly RAF Booker).
-Due to deteriorating condition and threat of scrapping, XM172 was then purchased by Neil Airey and transported to Spark Bridge, Cumbria, for restoration.
-The aircraft is now in good condition and viewable by appointment.
+The whole affair was set up for his programme Speed, the Lightning was later returned to Wycombe Air Park.

 In a Top Gear episode, Clarkson drove the Bugatti Veyron in a race across Europe against a Cessna 182 piloted by co-presenter James May.
 The Veyron was an £850,000 technology demonstrator project built by Volkswagen to become the fastest production car, but a practical road car at the same time.
 In building such an ambitious machine, Clarkson described the project as "a triumph for lunacy over common sense, a triumph for man over nature and a triumph for Volkswagen over absolutely every other car maker in the world."
 After winning the race, Clarkson announced that "It's quite a hollow victory really, because I've got to go for the rest of my life knowing that I'll never own that car.
 I'll never experience that power again."